-At Franche we pride ourselves in implementing a carefully planned, transition programme to support all children to settle within EYFS.
+At Franche we pride ourselves in implementing a carefully planned, transition programme to support all children to settle within the Early Years.
 However, we recognise every child as being a unique child and we will tailor our approach, when agreed through discussions with staff and parents, to meet the needs of individual children.
-Throughout each stage of the transition process, within EYFS and when moving into Year 1, staff will meet to discuss the incoming cohort, their achievements, starting points, friendships, additional need and support etc. Alongside these important discussions staff will also visit children in their current internal class or external setting.
+Throughout each stage of the transition process, within EYFS and when moving into Year 1, staff will meet to discuss the incoming cohort, their achievements, starting points, friendships, additional needs and support etc. Alongside these important discussions staff will also visit children in their current internal class or external setting.
 Not only does this enable the teacher to start to build a relationship with the child, but they can also complete a handover of information with the child's current key worker.

-In addition to this we invite parents to an induction presentation with the class teachers, EYFS staff, SENCO, EYFS lead and Headteacher who share key information about the school and year group with the new parents/carers.
-This meeting and classroom show around provides parents the opportunity to talk to the class teacher and key Early Years staff aswell as ask any questions they may have.
+In addition to this we invite parents to an induction presentation, meet the teacher meeting, with the class teachers, EYFS staff who will work with their children, SENCO, EYFS lead and the Headteacher.
+The staff will share key information about the school and year group with the new parents/carers.
+This meeting and classroom show around also provides parents the opportunity to talk to the class teacher and key Early Years staff aswell as ask any questions they may have.
 At this meeting we hand out information packs and encourage parents to sign up for a home visit; where staff working with your children will visit them at home, in an environment where they feel comfortable.

 Alongside this, a set of stay and play visits are planned to allow the child to familiarise themselves with their new classroom, classmates and teachers, both with their parents and/or carers and independently.
-An additional stay and play session is offered for our New Reception cohort on the September TED day before they start full time on their first official day back.
+An additional stay and play session is provided for our new external Nursery starters and new Reception children.
+For our new Reception cohort this takes place on the September TED day before they start full time on their first official day back.

-Throughout this period parents are sent information relating to school communication platforms, funding, school dinners, year group specific information, meet the teacher information, family group information (Pre-school) which all help keep parents up to date and help them to support their child's transition through discussions at home.
+Throughout this period parents are sent information relating to school communication platforms, funding, school dinners, year group specific information, meet the teacher information, year group brochures, family group information (Pre-school) which all help to keep parents up to date and help them to support their child's transition through discussions at home.